“So who did your psychic paper say you were in order

 was still so strong that it had to struggle to pick its taloned feet off

-the ground but slowly they made their way to the Tellon ship.
+the ground but slowly they made their way to its ship.

-“That’s an impressive looking ship,” he declared when
+“That’s an impressive looking ship,” The Doctor declared

-buy outside of Gallifrey.
-“Did your master leave you all his money
+money could buy outside of Gallifrey.
+“Did your master leave you

 “He bid me avenge him with his last dying breath,” the Tellon